oe-mirrors/enigma2-plugin-blurayplayer/README.md

 =========
 Simple enigma2 plugin to to play Blu-ray videos.

-Support play from folders and local iso images.
+Support playback from folders and iso images.

 Plugin read the titles and give for enigma2 player relevant m2ts file.
 First in the list will be the main title.